Corruption trial begins for ex-South Korean president Park Geun-hye

 Park has spent the past weeks locked in a small cell with a television, toilet, sink, table and mattress.
 She reportedly sees only a few visitors and her lawyers and mostly avoids television and newspapers.
 She avidly reads an English-Korean dictionary, according a report by a South Korean cable news channel, which cited an unnamed detention centre source.

-It is a stunning fall for a woman who won the 2012 presidential election over Moon by more than a million votes.
-She enjoyed overwhelming support from conservatives who recalled her dictator father lifting the nation from poverty in the 1960-70s; critics recall his severe human rights abuses.
+Park, who won the 2012 presidential election over Moon by more than a million votes, enjoyed overwhelming support from conservatives who recalled her dictator father lifting the nation from poverty in the 1960-70s; critics recall his severe human rights abuses.

 As president, Park was criticized for what opponents saw as her imperial manner, her refusal to tolerate dissent, and her alleged mishandling of a 2014 ferry disaster that killed more than 300 people, mostly schoolchildren.
 The scandal involving Choi also destroyed Park’s carefully-crafted image as a selfless daughter of South Korea and inspired an angry public to push for her ouster and then elect Seoul’s first liberal government in a decade.